Privacy Policy

 When you upgrade to Pro, the purchase receipt is stored by Apple's StoreKit framework on your Mac and reflected back to Apple's servers under Apple's privacy policy.
 We do not see your Apple ID; StoreKit returns only an entitlement status (Free / Pro Subscription / Pro Lifetime) to the app.

-- We do not run any analytics, telemetry, or crash-reporting service that phones home.
+- The app does not run any analytics, telemetry, or crash-reporting that phones home.

-- We do not collect your name, email, IP address, or device identifier.
+- The app does not collect your name, email, IP address, or device identifier.

-- We do not sell, share, or rent any data — there is no data on our side to sell.
+- We do not sell, share, or rent your data — there is nothing on our side to sell.

-- We do not use third-party tracking SDKs.
+- The app does not use third-party tracking SDKs.

-- We do not send recordings or transcripts anywhere unless you configured a third-party provider yourself.
+- The app does not send recordings or transcripts anywhere unless you configured a third-party provider yourself.

 Third-party services you might trigger